Arcadia of My Youth

-Arcadia of My Youth (わが青春のアルカディア, Waga Seishun no Arukadia) is an anime film depicting the origin of Leiji Matsumoto's seminal character Captain Harlock.
-At one time, it was considered to be the central hub of the so-called Leijiverse with the events depicted in other works such as Galaxy Express 999 and 1978's Space Pirate Captain Harlock television series occurring sometime after.
-It is directed by Tomoharu Katsumata, with Kazuo Komatsubara as animation director.
+Arcadia of My Youth (わが青春のアルカディア, Waga Seishun no Arukadia) is an anime feature film depicting the origin of seminal character Captain Harlock, created by Leiji Matsumoto.
+At one time, it was considered to be the central hub of the so-called "Leijiverse" with the events depicted in other works such as Galaxy Express 999 and Space Pirate Captain Harlock.
+The film was directed by Tomoharu Katsumata, with Kazuo Komatsubara as animation director.

 Plot

+The movie opens with a quote often attributed to German author Goethe, from his book Italian Journey: